-Castles and fortifications - some of the most magnificent structures of this kind in the world.
+- Castles and fortifications - some of the most magnificent structures of this kind in the world.
 In medieval times islands experienced stiff warfare between many smaller states and clans, leading to construction of numerous fortresses.
 It happens that descendants of these medieval rulers live in castles!

-Palaces.
+- Palaces.
 Only royalty and bishops have true "palaces" according to the British tradition.
 Others have stately homes, country houses etc. But quite a few of these country houses in the United Kingdom belong to the most outstanding residences of the world.
 Often here have been preserved valuable collections of art - a British country house may contain Renaissance or Impressionist paintings, which would make any metropolitan museum proud.

-Church buildings.
+- Church buildings.
 Britain is extremely rich with amazing, beautiful churches and it is not easy to select the best of them.
 The magnificent Gothic churches of United Kingdom often have very large windows adorned with amazing stained glass, the intricate stone vaulting and ribs represent an early application of British engineering talent.

-Urban planning traditions.
-United Kingdom can present a wide array of very well preserved urban planning monuments, starting from the best preserved Neolithic villages north from Alps and ending with amazing experimental towns from 19th - early 20th century.
+- Urban planning traditions.
+United Kingdom can present a wide array of very well preserved urban planning monuments, starting from the best preserved Neolithic villages north from Alps and ending with amazing experimental towns from the 19th - early 20th century.

-Megaliths.
+- Megaliths.
 United Kingdom is very rich with a wide variety of prehistoric stone structures.
 A term "megalith" here is applied to very diverse prehistoric structures, often involving mostly small stones, but some of British megaliths belong to the most impressive in the world.

-Museums.
+- Museums.
 The unbelievable art, engineering and scientific collections in United Kingdom serve as the best testimony of the centuries long affluence and stability of United Kingdom.

 Natural landmarks in United Kingdom are somewhat overshadowed by the magnificence of man made heritage.
 Nevertheless here are located numerous charming and amazing natural landmarks.
 Below are listed few selected ones:

 - Brimham Rocks - England, North Yorkshire.
 Incredible balancing rocks with some formations up to 30 m high.
 Especially amazing is Idol Rock – large mass of rock balancing on incredibly small foot.

-Giant’s Causeway - Northern Ireland, Antrim.
+- Giant’s Causeway - Northern Ireland, Antrim.
 Area of outstanding natural beauty, with some 40,000 interlocking basalt columns.
 Tops of these columns form natural stepping stones leading into the sea.

-Seven Sisters - England, East Sussex.
+- Seven Sisters - England, East Sussex.
 Series of chalk cliffs characteristic for this region of England.
 Their natural beauty is accented by ancient dry valleys, dissecting the cliffs.

-Dan yr Ogof - Wales, Powys.
+- Dan yr Ogof - Wales, Powys.
 17 km long cave system, one of major tourist attractions in Wales.
 Here have been found bones of 42 humans and many animals.
 Renowned due to beautiful cave formations.

-Easegill System - England, North Yorkshire.
+- Easegill System - England, North Yorkshire.
 Longest cave system in Britain, with 76 km long passages.
 Beautiful cave formations.

-Fingal’s Cave - Scotland, Argyll and Bute.
+- Fingal’s Cave - Scotland, Argyll and Bute.
 Highly unusual sea cave, formed by basalt columns and overlaid with arched roof.
 Powerful echo effect inside the cave.
 85 m long, up to 23 m high.

 Other natural landmarks

-Badbury Hill bluebell woods - England, Oxfordshire.
+- Badbury Hill bluebell woods - England, Oxfordshire.
 One of the most beautiful bluebell woods in England.
 In springs – in April – the beech forest on this Iron Age hillfort is covered with dense carpet of bright blue flowers.

-The Bass Rock - Scotland, East Lothian.
+- The Bass Rock - Scotland, East Lothian.
 Small island, towering 107 m high and almost wholly surrounded by steep cliffs.
 Island hosts the largest colony of gannets in the world – more than 150,000 birds.
 Due to the incredible number of white birds and their droppings the island looks white.

 - Loch Ness monster – Nessie - Scotland, Highland.
 This landmark rather belongs in realm of legends - but it is the most famous legend about cryptid (legendary, scientifically unrecognized creature) in the world.
 Nessie is a supposed creature living in Loch Ness – large lake in Scottish Highlands.
 By many considered to be a surviving reptile similar to plesiosaurs.
-Attained world wide fame in 1933 although supposedly mentioned already in 6th century AD.
+Attained world wide fame in 1933 although supposedly mentioned already in the 6th century AD.
 Numerous search expeditions with state of the art technologies have found some unexplained phenomena but no convincing proofs for the existance of Nessie.

 Man made landmarks